warren-bank/react-trix-editor/README.md

     * every 1 second:
       * this class instance property is saved to _state_
       * the `TrixEditor` component will update _only if_ `this.state.document` has changed
+        * when this does occur:
+          * the string of HTML text returned by `exportHTML` is logged to _console_
-        * when this does occur, the position of the cursor in the editor jumps to the beginning
+          * the position of the cursor in the editor jumps to the beginning
             * makes the demo(s) annoying to use, but does effectively prove that the feature is working
             * this methodology would never be used in a real app; it's entirely contrived

 #### Legal: